 The causation analysis, however, significantly changed after Bostock v.
-Clayton County, 140 S. Ct.
-1731 (2020).
+Clayton County, 590 U.S. 644 (2020).
 Bostock is mostly known for its interpretation of the phrase “because of such individual’s . . . sex” in § 2000e-2(a) and its holding that an employer violates Title VII by taking an adverse employment action based on an individual’s sexual orientation, gender identity, or transgender status.
-Id. at 1741, 1754.
+Id. at 659-60, 681-82.
 But Bostock also is significant for interpreting “because of” in § 2000e-2(a) to refer to but-for causation, which courts traditionally have recognized can include more than one but-for cause.
-See id. at 1739.
+See id. at 656-57.

 As explained in Bostock, “the ordinary meaning of ‘because of’ is ‘by reason of’ or ‘on account of.’”
-Id. at 1739 (quoting Nassar, 570 U.S. at 350).
-“In the language of law, this means that Title VII’s ‘because of’” test incorporates the ‘simple’ and ‘traditional’ standard of but-for causation.”
+Id. at 656 (quoting Nassar, 570 U.S. at 350).
+“In the language of law, this means that Title VII’s ‘because of’ test incorporates the ‘simple’ and ‘traditional’ standard of but-for causation.”
 Id. (citing Nassar, 570 U.S. at 346).
 “That form of causation is established whenever a particular outcome would not have happened ‘but for’ the purported cause.”
 Id. (citing Gross, 557 U.S. at 176).
 “In other words, a but-for test directs us to change one thing at a time and see if the outcome changes.
 If it does, we have found a but-for cause.”
 Id.
 “This can be a sweeping standard.
 Often, events have multiple but-for causes.
 So, for example, if a car accident occurred both because the defendant ran a red light and because the plaintiff failed to signal his turn at the intersection, we might call each a but-for cause of the collision.”
 Id.
 “When it comes to Title VII, the adoption of the traditional but-for causation standard means a defendant cannot avoid liability just by citing some other factor that contributed to its challenged employment decision.
 So long as the plaintiff’s sex was one but-for cause of that decision, that is enough to trigger the law.”
 Id.
 Further, “the plaintiff’s sex need not be the sole or primary cause of the employer’s adverse action.”
-Id. at 1744.
+Id. at 665.

 Thus, any reading of Title VII’s prohibition of discrimination based on a protected status that implies that a plaintiff must show that forbidden discrimination was the sole or primary cause of the challenged action must be carefully examined to determine if it remains good law.
 See Miller v.
 Gammie, 335 F.3d 889, 893 (9th Cir.
 2003) (“We hold that in circumstances like those presented here, where the reasoning or theory of our prior circuit authority is clearly irreconcilable with the reasoning or theory of intervening higher authority, a three-judge panel should consider itself bound by the later and controlling authority, and should reject the prior circuit opinion as having been effectively overruled.”).
 For example, to the extent Costa indicates that the phrase “because of” in 42 U.S.C. § 2000e-2(a) requires a trial court to determine “that the only reasonable conclusion a jury could reach is that discriminatory animus is the sole cause for the challenged employment action,” 299 F.3d at 856, it would be inconsistent with Bostock.
-After Bostock, the Jury Instructions Committee substantially modified its Chapter 10 Introductory Comment and Instructions 10.1, 10.2, and 10.3.
+After Bostock, the Ninth Circuit Jury Instructions Committee substantially modified its Chapter 10 Introductory Comment and Instructions 10.1, 10.2, and 10.3.
 Indeed, current Instruction 10.3 now defines “because of” based on Bostock.

 Organization of Instructions